Cherokee clans: Anitsiskwa

-"Anitsiskwa" or "Anitsisqua" (Cherokee syllabary:ᎠᏂᏥᏍᏆ) is the "Bird Clan".
-Members of the Anitsiskwa, or Bird Clan, were historically known as messengers.
+"Anitsiskwa" or "Anitsisqua" (Cherokee syllabary: ᎠᏂᏥᏍᏆ) is the "Bird Clan".
+The subdivisions of Raven, Turtledove, and Eagle were probably three separate clans later consolidated into one.
+Members of the Bird Clan were historically known as messengers.
 The belief that birds are messengers between earth and heaven, or the People and Creator, gave the members of this clan the responsibility of caring for the birds.
-The subdivisions were Raven, Turtledove, and Eagle, probably in origin three separate clans later consolidated into one.
 Earned Eagle feathers were originally presented by the members of this clan, as they were the only ones able to collect them.